TXCSUM forced on at boot which breaks wireless bridging

 Ticket #88.
 When creating the bridge find the common flags needed related to rxcsum/txcsum so that the bridge actually works.

 Fixes #88.
 Actually fix all the mess that was caused by setup_microcode() which overwrote the whole decisions being made on boot from other code.
 Solve this by moving the setting of all interface capabilities to interface_configure() and just leaving microcode setup to setup_microcode.
 Also optimize and make more readble the polling setup if activated/deactivated.
 This also fixes the ticket issue because the settings are now kept after booting up and not overwritten by other code.

-#2 Updated by Jim Pingle over 9 years ago
+#2 Updated by Jim Pingle almost 10 years ago

 We may need to find out what other hardware people are using then, it is a problem with vr0+ath0 at least.
 Not sure when it started either.